Off-Cycle Investment Banking Internship: Full Guide

-As investment banking recruitment has shifted earlier, especially in the U.S., many students find themselves starting the process too late to be competitive for summer internships.
-Regional differences in academic calendars and rising expectations for prior work experience have also made traditional summer internships more difficult to obtain.
+As investment banking recruitment has shifted earlier, especially in the U.S., many students find themselves starting the process too late to be competitive for summer roles.
+Off-cycle internships offer a unique opportunity for students to gain valuable experience and make themselves more competitive in the investment banking industry.

 In this environment, off-cycle investment banking internships have emerged as a popular alternative.
 Rather than interning during the summer, students complete internships in the fall, winter or spring, or even after graduation.
 However, “off-cycle” means different things in different regions and at different types of banks.